nielsbasjes/yauaa/documentation/content/developer/BaseDesign.md

 The parser (ANTLR4 based) will be able to parse a lot of the agents but not all.
 Tests have shown that it will parse >99% of all useragents on a large website which is more than 99.99% of the traffic.

-Now the ones that it is not able to parse are the ones that have been set manually to a invalid value.
+Now the ones that it is not able to parse are the ones that have been set manually to an invalid value.
 So if that happens we assume you are a hacker.
 In all other cases we have matchers that are triggered if a specific value is found by the parser.
 Such a matcher then tells this class is has found a match for a certain attribute with a certain confidence level (0-10000000).